codingsoo/codingsoo.github.io1/pages/software_architecture/introduction_sa.md

 ![development_process](https://wardballoon.github.io/images/development_process.png)

-In this process, we need to consider the how to design the optimal SW architecture to meet the required functionality and quality/constraints.
+ In this process, we need to consider how to design the optimal SW architecture to meet the required functionality and quality/constraints.
 Thus, it is important to set our mission first.
 For example, let's consider the SA of a Web Server.
 What should we consider?

 1. What is the goal?
 2. What is the requirement?